Herschel Museum of Astronomy: Location

 The Herschels moved into 19 New King Street in 1777, at which point the builders would have still been present, and the road would have been unmetalled.
 William discovered Uranus whilst residing in the house in March 1781 using a 7 foot telescope designed and built in the attached workshop.
 William left Bath in 1782, but Caroline, along with their brother Alexander, remained at the house until 1784.

 The building has been designated by English Heritage as a grade II* listed building.
-The building was restored in 1981, and again in 2000, using period detailed wallpaper based on fragments discovered in other Bath houses, and carpets based on 18th century designs.
+The building was restored in 1981, and again in 2000, using period detailed wallpaper based on fragments discovered in other Bath houses, and carpets based on 18th-century designs.

 Museum

 In 1977 the William Herschel Society was set up to gather support for the rescue of the building.
 It was purchased in 1981 with the aid of Doctors Leslie and Elizabeth Hilliard, saving it from demolition.
 The main-belt asteroid 6395 Hilliard was later named in their honor.
 The house was subsequently transferred as a donation to the Herschel House Trust.
 The museum was opened on 13 March 1981, exactly 200 years after Herschel discovered Uranus.
 The museum is governed by the Herschel House Trust, a registered charity.
 The Bath Preservation Trust became the sole trustee of the Herschel House Trust in July 2015.
 The patrons of the museum have been Patrick Moore (until 2012) and Brian May (from December 2013).
-The museum is curated by Debbie James.

 The museum offers audio tours.
 A virtual tour of the museum is available for mobility-impaired visitors, and a book containing tactile images is available for blind or partially sighted visitors.
 A disabled parking space is located outside of the building.
 Replica objects in the museum, including a replica of Herschel's polishing machine, are designed to be handled.
 The museum uses QR codes to provide translations of the display exhibit labels in 10 different languages, and illustrated trails are available from the shop.
 The museum has a school programme and workshop.